-As discussed above, Scherer, Jack, Hollis, Reichman and Love all agree that for medicines in South Africa, royalties should be relatively low.
+As discussed above, for developing countries in general, and in particularly, for those countries that have the fewest resources or which face public health crisises, royalties should be relatively low.
 The primary reasons for this are as follows:

-- 1. The market for medicines in South Africa is a small fraction of the global market, and the compensation rates will not have a first order impact on global R&D decisions. - 2.
-Royalties must be affordable to promote access to medicine. - 3.
-The benefits of increased access to medicine in South Africa are greater than the benefits of higher contributions to global R&D that would obtain from high royalty payments. - 4.
+- 1. Royalties must be affordable to promote access to medicine. - 2.
+When the market for medicines in developing countries is but a small fraction of the global market, remuneration will not have a first order impact on global R&D decisions. - The benefits of increased access to medicine in the poorest countries are greater than the benefits of higher contributions to global R&D that would obtain from high royalty payments. - 4.
 Governments can support R&D though a variety of mechanisms, including some that are less restrictive in terms of access to medicine, or more efficient in terms of health care priorities.